avn-0216-m/identity-enforcement-drone/docs/IDENTITIES.md

 ## How the Lexicons Interact

+An identity will behave differently depending on the lexicons present.
+Here is an overview:

 ### Replacement
 With just a replacement lexicon, a new message will be built using words and phrases from the replacement lexicon until it is roughly the same length as the original message.